jessems/mute-politics-twitter/README.md

 ### How to Mute Words on Twitter

+Step 1: Click on your profile icon on the top right

+Step 2: Click "Settings and Privacy"

+Step 3: Click "Muted words"

+Step 4: Click "Add" to add words

 ### Blocking All Accounts Related to U.S. Politics

-Note: Read [How to import a block list of Twitter Accounts](#how to-import-a-block-list-of-twitter-accounts) for instructions on how to use the bellow lists.
+Note: Read [How to import a block list of Twitter Accounts](#how to-import-a-block-list-of-twitter-accounts) for instructions on how to use the below lists.

 You can block everyone that I cover that is related to U.S. Politics by using the blocklist [us_politics_all](us_politics_all.csv).
 Currently this blocks Twitter accounts corresponding to members of:
 - U.S. Cabinet (aka Trump admin, including Trump & Pence)